DDMoReFoundation/PortableNonmem/README.txt

 * setup-perl.bat - environment setup script for perl
 * setup-fortran-compiler.bat - environment setup script for fortran compiler
 * test.bat - tests NONMEM installation
-* nmhelp.bat - a script that ensures that starts up nonmem help system from command line
+* nmhelp.bat - a script that starts up NONMEM help system from command line
 * install.bat - executes NONMEM installer
 * post-install.bat - a script that post-processes NONMEM installation and prepares it for SEE packaging
 * gfortran - gfortran installation